-As an example, policy P1 is configured to send Normal priority notifications for all the matching alerts to user A. User A can specify that all normal notifications will be received via email (and not via SMS or Voice).
+As an example, policy P1 is configured to send Normal priority notifications for all the matching alerts to user A. User A can specify that all normal notifications are received using email (and not using SMS or Voice).

 - Send Notifications: